maudnals/questions/README.md

 **Webpack: what is the HtmlWebpackPlugin for?**
-It creates a boilerplate HTML file that includes the bundles that webpack built.
+It creates a boilerplate HTML file that includes the bundles that webpack builds.
+Especially useful when leveraging long-term vendor hashing (e.g. bundle name is hashed using the chunkhash template helper), so we don't need to update manually the bundle name in index.html

 **Webpack: should you install webpack locally or globally?**
 Install Globally (`npm install -g webpack`):